ElektraInitiative/libelektra/doc/keynames/README.md

   This Namespace is used for Namespace Resolution (see below).
   It is the one that applications and end-users will use most commonly when interacting with Elektra.
   Keys with Namespace "Cascading" are never stored.
-  Not on disk and ideally also not in a `KeySet`.
+  Not on disk and normally also not in a `KeySet`.

 There is also a certain ranking between the Namespaces "Proc", "Dir", "User", "System" and "Default".
 Namely, that they override each other in exactly this order.